Sriniha/speech-emotion-recognition-xgboost-soft-voting-algorithms/README.md

 1. Please run the notebook named: CNN_emotion_recognition.ipynb
 2. Please create a ./data/ folder and put all of the data inside.
 3. Please create a ./model/ folder and set it as the model weight saving directory.
+4. The accuracy scores of CNN , xgboost and soft voting algorithms is compared in this project where xgboost has the highest accuracy score with than the other two algorithms.